What's the Average Gas and Electric Bill for a 3 Bed House?

 According to the energy regulator Ofgem the average dual fuel energy bill of a consumer with one of the Big 6 energy companies in the UK during 2017 was £1,1171.

-A 3 bedroom house is considered to be a medium energy usage household which means that based on Ofgems current figures for average energy usage means that a typical medium energy user consumes 12,000 kWh of Gas and 3,100 kWh of electricity.
+A 3 bedroom house is considered to be a medium energy usage household which means that based on Ofgems current figures for average energy usage means that a typical medium energy user consumes 12,000 kWh of Gas and 2,900 kWh of electricity.
 We use the older 3,100kWh electricity usage figures so when comparing energy deals the price changes are historically more accurate.

 This means that you would typically be paying something in the region of £1,221 on one of the Big 6's standard variable tariffs and £1,117 on the overall average Big 6 dual fuel tariff.
 The second figure is slightly less as this includes the cheaper deals, the first figure is based on just the standard variable tariff which is always more expensive.